How Much Does Garage Door Replacement Cost?

 +

-If there aren’t any existing electrical components in a garage, some wiring and outlets might need to be installed.
-An automatic garage door requires access to electricity to run the motor that raises and lowers the door.
-The cost to install the proper circuit could cost on average $1,000 to $2,500, plus $50 to $150 for the outlet installation.
+• Electric components: An automatic garage door requires access to electricity to run the motor that raises and lowers the door.
+If needed, garage door motor replacement costs $180 to $400.
+The cost to install the proper circuit is $1,000 to $2,500, plus $50 to $150 for the outlet installation.

 Garage Door Replacement Cost Types

 Homeowners have several options of garage door styles to choose from.
-On average, a new garage door costs between $400 and $3,000, depending on the materials and design style.
-Labor is not included in that cost since it takes the same amount of time to install a steel or aluminum door as it does a wooden door.
-The most common garage door type is sectional, a door with hinged panels that roll over a track.
-Tilt-up, retractable, and roll-up styles are also available.
-Below are the average costs for each type of garage door.
+On average, a new garage door costs between $400 and $8,000, depending on the materials and design style.
+The most common garage door type is sectional, which is a door with hinged panels that roll over a track.
+Other options include carriage house, French, glass or metal roll-up, tilt-up, and walk-through.

 Roll-Up